-Unfortunately, as with anything else that is mired in legal jargon, applying for a Validation Order can be a bit trying on the nerves.
-The court requires certain information but the nature of this information varies from one situation to the next.
+Unfortunately, as with most things which require legal intervention, applying for a Validation Order can is not always a straightforward process.
+Certain information will be required by the court, but this can vary from one case to the next.
 However, most often the application will ask for:

 This is by no means a complete list but it gives a broad idea of just what is required when making an application for a Validation Order to unfreeze accounts.
 When HMRC is the creditor who has petitioned to wind up your company, there may be even more required of you in terms of what the court will ask for.
 Not only will this complicate the process enormously but it will also be harder to fight.

 Real Business Rescue has years of experience in guiding clients through the Validation Order application process.
-Call today for a free consultation if you are faced with frozen account so that we can help you make the quickest and most direct application for your particular circumstances.
+Contact us today for a free consultation if you are faced with frozen bank account so that we can advise you on your best steps moving forward.
 An insolvency specialist is on hand at 0800 644 6080 to answer any questions you may have.